 Biodosimetry is the use of a biological response as an indicator of radiation dose.
+Exposure of humans to ionizing radiation results in radiation-induced changes that can be measured and, depending on the absorbed dose, quantified.
 Cytogenetic biodosimetry is considered the gold standard for determination of patient whole- or partial-body radiation dose.
 For biodosimetry guidance call AFRRI at 301-295-0530 or DSN 295-0530.